MIRI Imaging Mosaics

 The MIRI imager mode offers a set of subarrays to facilitate observations of bright targets (see MIRI Detector Subarrays).
 Two of those subarrays, the SUB128 and SUB64, include a set of 4 reference pixels columns on the left hand side of the detector.
 The right hand side edge of the subarray is light sensitive, but often subarray data shows undesired features in those last columns due to the change in readout.

-With th release of APT 2023.3, the default mosaic overlap is set to 20%.
+With the release of APT 2023.3, the default mosaic overlap is set to 20%.
 When building up mosaics using the SUB128 or SUB64 subarrays, the recommended % overlap should be at least 20%, or a larger percentage as deemed necessary by the observer.

-Latest updates
+Notable updates

 •